bpelikan/GitBlogs/_posts/2015-07-22-Property-vs-Instance-Variable(iVar)-in-Objective-C.md

 For a private/protected variable, use iVar; for a public variable, use property.
 If you want to use the benifit of property attributes, like retain, nonatomic etc., declare the property in the implementation file as a private property.

+For an iVar, you can use `@private`, `@protected` and `@public`.
+But these attributes only influence the access of its subclass, and has nothing to do with the access ability of its instances.
+Go to [here](http://www.cnblogs.com/andyque/archive/2011/08/03/2125728.html) for reference.

 ### usage

 Directly use an iVar inside the class, for example, `photographer`.
 But use `self.` for a property, for example, `self.photographer`.